mbach04/quay_workshop_instructions/lab2.md

 | Verify TLS  | (checked)  |

 * Click `Enable Mirror`
 * Notice in the `Tags` field, we entered one explicit match `7.7.1908` and one regex match `7.*`.
 You can use this mechanism to sync tags based on string matching criteria.
 In the case of our wildcard tag, this will pull down all Centos images that have a tag that begins with `8.`.
 This tag matching may result in several images being mirrored into your `centos-mirror` repo.
+A table of pattern syntax examples are available here: [Tag Patterns](https://github.com/mbach04/quay_workshop_instructions/blob/master/tagpatterns.md)

 * Notice the message that appeared at the top of the Repository Mirroring configuration page, along with a `Status` section at the bottom:

 ```